Publication 105, District Taxes and Delivered Sales

 For general information on applying sales tax to delivered sales, please see publication 100, Shipping and Delivery Charges.
 Note: District tax generally applies to over-the-counter retail sales within a district unless the retailer is a registered seller of vehicles, vessels, or aircraft (see below).

 Determining where district taxes are in effect

-To determine the correct tax rate at a location, please select, California City & County Sales & Use Tax Rates, includes information on special tax districts and lists the tax rates for all California cities and counties.
-Tax rates are also found on our website and faxback system (call toll-free 1-800-400-7115).
+To determine the correct tax rate at a location, please select, California City & County Sales & Use Tax Rates.
+This webpage includes information on special tax districts and provides the tax rates for all California cities and counties.
+Tax rates are also available from our faxback system (call toll-free 1-800-400-7115).
 If the rate listed for a city or county is higher than 7.50 percent, that city or county is in a special tax district.
 While most special tax districts cover entire counties, some are limited to specific cities.
 There may also be more than one district tax in effect in a specific location.

 Some cities within a special tax district have developed a database of addresses to help identify specific addresses located within their taxing boundaries.
 Although we provide a link on our website to this database, please contact the cities directly if you have questions about the addresses.
-Once you have established the locations, you can find the correct tax rates in publication 71 or on our website.
+Once you have established the locations, you can find the correct tax rates by selecting, Find a Sales and Use Tax Rate by Address.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.